batuhanthebioinformatician/Plant_Microbiome_Phototrophy/README.md

 ### Photoreceptor Threshold

-This script identifies sequences with more than 35% similarity to a reference sequence.
+This script identifies sequences with more than selected % similarity to a reference sequence.

 **Requirements:**
 - biopython